Ida Nancy Ashburn

-Ida Nancy Ashburn (1909–1980) was an Australian head-mistress and nurse.
+Ida Nancy Ashburn (1909–1980) was an Australian headmistress and nurse.
 After graduating from the University of Queensland, she became founding principal of Clayfield College from 1934 to 1964.
-During the Second World War she trained as a nurse to the Voluntary Aid Detachment and from 1959 served on the Soldiers' Children Education Board for 20 years.
+During the Second World War, she trained as a nurse to the Voluntary Aid Detachment and from 1959 served on the Soldiers' Children Education Board for 20 years.

 Early life

 Ashburn was born on 3 August, 1909 at Esk, Queensland to married couple John Mark Ashburn and Ida Victoria, née Thorn, as the fourth of five children.
 Her father was a grazier on the property "Rocklea" near Barcaldine, before moving to Brisbane.
 In her early years she was educated in a private school in Clayfield before she was moved to Brisbane State High School for girls (which was attached to Somerville House) from between 1923 and 1927, where the Australian Dictionary of Biography observes "she was noted by the co-principals Constance Harker and Marjorie Jarrett 'for future use'."
 Ashburn was the recipient of a State scholarship in 1923, which was extended for two years in 1926.